aws/aws-fpga/README.md

 Developers have the option of working in a GUI mode using Vivado IPI.
 With IPI you can create complex F1 custom designs on a graphical interface design canvas.
 The HDK development kit provides AWS FPGA IP which will help you quickly develop your custom designs by enabling you to quickly drop in IP blocks into your design.

-The IPI flow isolates the Custom Logic (CL) from the shell, allowing the developer to focus on differentiating logic and leave the heavy lifting, undeferentiated hardware interfaces development to the AWS FPGA Shell.
+The IPI flow isolates the Custom Logic (CL) from the shell, allowing the developer to focus on differentiating logic and leave the heavy lifting, undifferentiated hardware interfaces development to the AWS FPGA Shell.
 Generating a logic diagram is simplified with designer automation that connects RTL, IP, and peripherals like DDR and PCIe in a correct by construction flow.
 The “what you see is what you get” tool generates the equivalent code by instantiating the underlying IP and RTL with access via the Vivado project to the entire FPGA hardware design flow.
 A video walk through of this flow for a simple diagram is available at https://www.xilinx.com/video/hardware/using-vivado-ip-integrator-and-amazon-f1.html.
 This flow example is a good starting point for developers who want to quickly add IP blocks with high performance access to multiple external memories.

 The IPI RTL flow enables the developer a single graphical environment to add sources and IP, simulate, synthesize the RTL, and then stitch together the Custom Logic (CL) with the Shell’s design checkpoint (DCP).
 For design debug, developers can easily instantiate logic analyzers or other debug logic, investigate timing and resource reports, and quickly link from implementation messages to the design view and source code when applicable.
 This flow is a good starting point for experts in RTL design or designs who have a minimal amount of interconnection between RTL modules.

 The below documentation covers the setup, tutorials of the IPI flows and IPI FAQ.
-Developers are advised to read all documents before starting thier first AWS FPGA design with IPI.
+Developers are advised to read all documents before starting their first AWS FPGA design with IPI.

 [IPI Setup](./hdk/docs/IPI_GUI_Vivado_Setup.md)